 The plot of the film is very similar to Scream 4.
 Tragedy Girls’ motto: “To become famous, you don’t have to invent anything.
 You just need to get into trouble.”

 Two classmates run a page on the social network where they talk about the antics of a maniac who has appeared in their city.
 In truth, they are the serial killers themselves.
-And all because, according to the heroines, this is how you can get an excellent post reach rate.
+This is all because, according to the heroines, this is how you can get an excellent post-reach rate.

-It seems to me that the film would turn out to be much more interesting if the director tried to make not a comedic horror but a psychological thriller about growing up and becoming girls as sophisticated killers.
+It seems that the film would be much more interesting if the director had tried to make it not a comedic horror but a psychological thriller about growing up and becoming a serial killer.
 The main characters are not stupid schoolgirls but very cold and prudent killers; their actions are organized and thoughtful, and they are not prone to pity.

 Eight Grade, 2018.